 Whitefly must never be given a chance to increase.
 A count of over 2 whitefly per week on the yellow sticky cards should be reacted to immediately.
 Rates of Encarsia should go up to 4 per square meter per week and Delphastus catalinae should be introduced at a minimum of 100 per hectare every two weeks, until the counts are brought back in line.
 If the leaves become sticky with honeydew, the parasitoids movement becomes impaired.
 Delphastus releases should be increased up to 5,000 per hectare if control is at stake.
 The use of Bush Bean or Eggplant, strategically located along the aisles at a rate of 4 to 6 per hectare, will help draw the whitefly out of the crop.
 See below; Whitefly Strategy Overview.

 Aphids are best managed preventatively.
-Begin weekly or bi-weekly introductions of Aphidoletes aphidimyza about 2 weeks before you traditionally begin to see Aphids, at a rate of 0.3 midges per square meter.
-If Aphids are already present or the temperatures are below 15 C on average, introduce Aphidius matricariae at 0.05 wasps per square meter, bi-weekly, or, if permitted Micromus variegatus, the Brown Lacewing, at 0.05 per square meter, monthly.
+Micromus variegatus can be introduced during cold temperatures and before aphids are present.
+It can survive on low levels of soft bodied pests for months and prevent aphids from establishing.
+One application of Micromus variegatus early, at a rate of 0.25 per square meter can be an effective early season aphid prevention.
+Later in the spring, begin weekly or bi-weekly introductions of Aphidoletes aphidimyza, at a rate of 0.3 midges per square meter.
+If Aphids are already present or the temperatures are below 15 C on average, and if permitted, Micromus variegatus, the Brown Lacewing, should be applied at 0.05 per square meter, monthly.

 Thrips can show up at any time.
 Catching them early is essential to prevent damage.
+A single inoculation of Anystis baccarum at a rate of 1000 per acre may prevent some thrips establishment as long as there is another food source available.
+Most growers have adopted the program of applying Neoseiulus cucumeris in slow release sachets bi-weekly along with a single application of Anystis to get the best thrips predation, as per trials conducted by Vineland Research Institute.
 Alternating some blue sticky cards with the standard yellow ones will make it easier for you to see them quickly, as only Thrips consider the blue cards as evenly as the yellow cards.
 All cards should have a cotton ball stuck to them and then add Vanilla extract to the cotton ball.
 Plant aromatics such as Vanilla can increase the trapping of adult Thrips on the cards by a factor of 10.
 You can also try other aromatics such as Almond or Rose oil.
 Card placement is critical with Thrips.
 The cards must not be more than ½ inch above the canopy, as Thrips don’t soar.
 High mounted cards will give you a false sense of security, and only catch Whitefly, Aphids and Fungus Gnats.
 Work done by Margaret Skinner and Michael Brownbridge at U of Vermont has shown that the yellow “Hero” strain of Marigold is a very effective Thrips Trapping plant.
 The showy yellow flowers are much more attractive to Thrips than your crop.
-The Marigolds should have high levels of Ss in the soil and be very heavily inoculated with A. cucumeris, and they should also be spritzed with Vanilla.
+The Marigolds should have high levels of Ss in the soil and be very heavily inoculated with N. cucumeris, and they should also be spritzed with Vanilla.
 If the Marigolds become over-run with Thrips, remove them carefully and put a new plant in its place.
 From what I have seen of this system, I think every grower should be planting a flat of these Marigolds every few weeks, throughout the year.
 The effect they can have in a greenhouse is nothing short of amazing.

 Summer Season (Indoors)